 Professor of Politics and Global Affairs, Rutgers University

-“This book is quite important, in that it opens the path to new ways of studying social interactions of all kinds, a path that blends detailed interviews with what is in the end a literary sensibility.
+This book is quite important, in that it opens the path to new ways of studying social interactions of all kinds, a path that blends detailed interviews with what is in the end a literary sensibility.
 It is an integration of social science and the arts, an approach that is in some ways less precise than social science in imitation of the natural sciences but an exploration that is equally valid and useful as a way of understanding human interactions.
 I thank the authors for an enjoyable read.

-—Robert Paehlke, Professor Emeritus, Environmental and Resource Studies, Trent University
+Professor Emeritus, Environmental and Resource Studies, Trent University, Professor Emeritus, Environmental and Resource Studies, Trent University